raspberrypilearning/from-me-to-you/en/step_3.md

 --- task ---

-Look at some digital card projects that have been made using skills that you learnt in the [Look after yourself](https://projects.raspberrypi.org/en/pathways/look-after-yourself) pathway.
+Look at some digital card projects that have been made using skills that you learned in the [Look after yourself](https://projects.raspberrypi.org/en/pathways/look-after-yourself) pathway.

 Whilst you explore the projects, ask yourself:
 + Can you tell what message is being sent?